Prerequisites

 Add API endpoints

-You can use Django REST Framework package to quickly bootstrap REST endpoints.
+You can use Django REST Framework package to quickly bootstrap REST

 model using